thelonelinux/MulesoftLearning/README.md

       * To know this response http status code meaning visit the website
       * https://http.cat/
     * Note - No two resources can have same name and method.
+* START WITH API DESIGNING IN THE ANYPOINT PLATFORM
+  * Open Anypoint Ide on web browser : Goto : www.anypoint.mulesoft.com
+  * click on Design Center (Start Designing)
+  * New page opens up, Here click on Create+ button and chose New API Specification
+  * Give the project name.
+  * You can there select language option either RAML or OAS, for now just chose RAML1.0 and click on create API.
+  * So right now we are not developing an API, But we are in designing phase.
+* DESIGNING AN API (Coding Part)
+  * Using # we can comment in the ide.
+  * So first we give our Resource name as "/getAccountSummary:", Also whenever you create enter, you will see it will give you option to chose PUT, DELETE, GET etc.
+  * so this is like autocomplete as we have in usual Jetbrains ide.
+Also when writing this code you can see on right subwindow you will get for what you have made like output things.
+  * ==BELOW IS THE CODE PART===
+    * #%RAML 1.0
+      title: my-first-api
+      /getAccountSummary:
+        description: "To get static bank account details of a customer with accountNumber as random input - you will get same one account details here"
+          get:
+            queryParameters:
+              accountNumber:
+              type: number
+            responses:
+              200:
+                body:
+                  application/json:
+                    example:
+                      {
+                        "BankAccountNumber" : 1345,
+                        "Name" : "Vicky",
+                        "Country" : "India"
+                      }
+    * So once you prepare this /getAccountSummary GET Api, you can try on run on the right hand side.
+Just pass the account number input (Any Random number)
+    * It will give output as the detail mentioned above for any number.
+    * So this is how it works.
+    * For further practise, you can add code in somewhere else or download.
+Instead of writing here everytime.
+    * Now mostly learn by coding, and add comments learn in code only

 * CREATING API SPEC USING RAML
 * BASICS OF RAML - Resource/Method/Request/Response/Mocking
 * PUBLISH TO EXCHANGE